 A personal finance audit can help us gain an understanding of our current money situation, as well as in the construction of long term goals.
-Read on to learn how you can conduct your first audit, even as a beginner.
+Read on to learn how to complete an easy personal finance audit, even as a beginner.

 If you are new to the world of personal finance and managing your money, perhaps you’ve never done any sort of personal finance audit.
 Maybe you’ve committed yourself to learning about all things money or have even started this learning journey, but now face your own money with a set of confused, overwhelmed eyes.